contao/docs/docs/dev/reference/config.md

                     # Allows to disable the layer flattening of animated images.
 Set this option to false to support animations.
 It has no effect with Gd as Imagine service.
                     flatten:              ~

+                    # One of the Imagine\Image\ImageInterface::INTERLACE_* constants.
                     interlace:            ~

+                    # Filter used when downsampling images.
+One of the Imagine\Image\ImageInterface::FILTER_* constants.
+It has no effect with Gd or SVG as Imagine service.
+                    resampling_filter:    ~
                 items:

                     # Prototype